returnandrisk/meucci-python/my_python_setup.md

 ## Python IDE
 Coming from a Matlab/R background, my favourite is spyder.

+To try it out, open a command prompt window and type in:

+activate py34

+spyder

+## Misc
 For writing blog posts and doing presentations, try using a Jupyter Notebook (you can also use it to develop and test code).

 To try it out, open a command prompt window and type in: